 5.3.5.2.1 Overview

 DTX operation in MDCT-based stereo is based on the FD-CNG functionality from EVS.
-It is extended by encoding information about the coherence between the two channels in the SID frame and an efficient way of transmitting the parametric background noise description for both channels.
+It is extended by encoding frequency-dependent information about the coherence between the two channels in the SID frame to enable generation of stereo comfort noise with the same frequency-dependent coherence in the decoder.
+Additionally, an efficient way of transmitting the parametric background noise description for both channels is employed to encode the spectral shape parameters for both channels of the background noise with low additional bitrate demand.

 Similar to the EVS, the MDCT-based stereo DTX coding employs a more efficient DTX coding (“regular”) strategy at bitrates lower or equal to 80 kbps while a conservative coding strategy is used at bitrates higher than 80 kbps.
 The conservative coding means that the DTX segments correspond to signals with a very low energy.